Patients' Guide to Spine Surgery

 A physiotherapist will assist in your recovery and return to independence around the ward following surgery.
 This will include help with mobility, instructions on what to do and not do, and development of a home exercise/activity programme.

 Most patients are able to return directly home after surgery.
 A proportion of patients require transfer to inpatient rehabilitation.
-The need for rehabilitation will be assessed by Mr Malham and discussed with you, the physiotherapist and nursing staff.
+The need for rehabilitation will be assessed by Prof. Malham and discussed with you, the physiotherapist and nursing staff.
 Placement in a rehabilitation centre will take into account where you live and other family considerations.
 Once independent, rehabilitation can be continued as an outpatient.

 Time Frame for Recovery